How Many Stages Did Saturn V Have?

 Design and Structural Innovations

-Boasting over 90% propellant mass when loaded, its revolutionary design included a common bulkhead, melding the top of the LOX tank and the bottom of the LH2 tank, saving 7,900 pounds (3.6 t) and enhancing structural efficiency.
+Boasting over 90% propellant mass when loaded, its revolutionary design included a standard bulkhead, melding the top of the LOX tank and the bottom of the LH2 tank, saving 7,900 pounds (3.6 t) and enhancing structural efficiency.

 Despite its ultra-lightweight design leading to a pair of structural testing failures, it marked a significant leap in aerospace engineering.
 Like its predecessor, the S-II journeyed from its birthplace to the Cape by sea, ready to etch its name in the annals of space exploration.